skyms/ReservationsAPIPRD/README.md

 qualitive feedbacks, surverys, testing, forums, socal media

 ### Go To Market

-- Build an active developer program and really engage with this community even from the early design phase.
-Socialize API design, collect their feedback and make them aware of the upcoming APIs.
-This will be a huge treasrue along the way and they will become the big fan and huge supporters as we move forward.
+- **Active developer program and experience** Build an active developer program and really engage with this community.
+From the early design phase, socialize API design with developer community, collect their feedback and make them aware and excited about the upcoming APIs.
+This will also carry on to over APIs as well.This will be a huge treasrue along the way and these developers will become really engaged and actually promote for us.
+Have monthly newsletter and open channels to communicate would be really helpful too.
 - Identify goals, resource and key roles.Position our API to deliver unique appealing values to developers.
 - Work the developer envagleist or it might be myself to identify the potential developers and work with them.
 - Identify key strategic parters in each verticals and work with them to release the pilot apps using the reservations API.
 For example, Delta airlines, Open Table, Amazon Echo etc.
 - Update the dev portal to get developers excited.
 - Find the right conference/event to make the big marketing annoucement and accompany the annoucmenet with massive presss coverage, including blog post, social network coverage, press coverage.
 - Host hackathons and present at related industry or developer conferences, getting developer community excited and acutally start trying our APIs.
+-